-Rating scale Evaluation criteria Advanced competency development Thorough competency development Acceptable competency development Partial competency development Minimal competency development Mark 2.3 Application of appropriate tools and functions The final product demonstrates a very high level of proficiency in the use of the tools and functions, especially those relating to styles.
-30 The final product demonstrates a high level of proficiency in the use of the tools and functions, especially those relating to styles.
-The final product demonstrates proficiency in the use of the tools and functions, especially those relating to styles.
-The final product demonstrates a low level of proficiency in the use of the tools and functions, especially those relating to styles.
-The final product demonstrates a very low level of proficiency in the use of the tools and functions, especially those relating to styles. /30 2.4 Rigorous compliance with the constraints identified The final product takes into account all of the task requirements and quality standards.
+Rating scale Evaluation criteria Advanced competency development Thorough competency development Acceptable competency development Partial competency development Minimal competency development Mark 2.3 Application of appropriate tools and functions The final product demonstrates a very high level of proficiency in the use of commands and functions, especially those relating to sections and tables.
+The final product demonstrates a high level of proficiency in the use of commands and functions, especially those relating to sections and tables.
+The final product demonstrates proficiency in the use of commands and functions, especially those relating to sections and tables.
+The final product demonstrates a low level of proficiency in the use of commands and functions, especially those relating to sections and tables.
+The final product demonstrates a very low level of proficiency in the use of commands and functions, especially those relating to sections and tables. /30 2.4 Rigorous compliance with the constraints identified The final product takes into account all of the task requirements and quality standards.
 20 The final product takes into account almost all of the task requirements and quality standards.
 16 The final product takes into account most of the task requirements and quality standards.
 12 The final product takes into account few of the task requirements and quality standards.
 8 The final product takes into account very few of the task requirements and quality standards.
 4 /20 Mark for competency 2: /85